 - The Monster Hunter world is filled with robust wildlife with unique traits, various habitats and lots of locales, many of which aren't even visited.
 Looking at the quest descriptions can paint a pretty good picture of the type of society the world is, and how the hunters affect them.
 There are also various sentient races that aren't monsters, like Wyverians, Felynes, Melynxes and Shakalakas.
 There are even what are presumably maps of the world at the base camps in some locations.
 Even the weapons and armors have colorful descriptions, especially in regards to the origins of the weapons or the cultures they come from.
 But go on any forum and 99.9% of what you'll see is how to fight a monster or where to get what material.
 All anybody cares about is the gameplay.
-It's even more apparent with Monster Hunter 4, which was announced to have a greater emphasis on story with the player character being part of a travelling caravan that has various colorful characters.
+It's even more apparent with Monster Hunter 4, which was announced to have a greater emphasis on story with the player character being part of a traveling caravan that has various colorful characters.
 This didn't stop Western players from importing Japanese copies and not caring a bit about not being able to read any of the text.

 - Diablo franchise: